kth-gt/cb2442/lab/b2/readme.md

 Compare the first sequence, `gb|AF226275.1|:1823-2035`, with the second, `gb|CP003047.1|:1361810-1362022`.

-#### Q10

-Which Blast tool(s) did you pick?
+**Q10** Which Blast tool(s) did you pick?
 Using this, how closely related are these two proteins?

 Now compare the first sequence with `gb|CP004887.1|:3422041-3422259`.

-#### Q11

-Which Blast tool(s) did you pick?
+**Q11** Which Blast tool(s) did you pick?
 Using this, how closely related are these two proteins?
 How does this answer change comparing different tools?

 Finally, compare the first sequence with `gi|629665248:741-914`.

-#### Q12

-Which Blast tool(s) did you pick?
+**Q12** Which Blast tool(s) did you pick?
 Using this, how closely related are these two proteins?

-As you’ve noticed, doing pairwise sequence comparison is quite slow.
+As you’ve noticed, doing pairwise sequence comparisons is quite slow.
 Fortunately, there are tools for comparing several proteins at the same time.
 Run this file through a multiple sequence alignment tool.
 Choose ClustalW format for the multiple alignment, it will make the next steps a little easier.

-#### Q13

-Which multiple sequence alignment tool did you choose?
+**Q13** Which multiple sequence alignment tool did you choose?
 Do the results confirm that the sequences in this file are all related?
 Justify your answer with your own words as well as copying parts of the alignment.

-Keep this result output open and run one more multiple-alignment tool.
+Keep this result output open and run one more multiple sequence alignment tool.
 Choose the same format as before.

-#### Q14

-Which tool did you use now?
+**Q14** Which tool did you use now?
 Do you see any differences in the result comparing the two?
 Which tool seems better?
 Justify your answer with your own words as well as copying parts of the alignments.

-Now select a relatively conserved part of the multiple alignment and use an online tool for creating a sequence logo.
+Now select a relatively conserved part of the multiple sequence alignment and use an online tool for creating a sequence logo.

-#### Q15

-What remarkable characteristics do you see in your logo?
+**Q15** What remarkable characteristics do you see in your logo?
 Can you make any biological hypothesis about this?
 Include your logo in the answer.

-#### Q16

-Which sort of information is highlighted in each of these sequence comparison methods: pairwise alignment, multiple alignment and logo?
+**Q16** Which sort of information is highlighted in each of these sequence comparison methods: pairwise alignment, multiple alignment and logo?
 Can you say in which situation you would pick each of these?

-#### Q17

-From a biological perspective, why are there conserved regions or motifs?
+**Q17** From a biological perspective, why are there conserved regions or motifs?